Alex313031/gn-xp/docs/reference.md

 #### **[\--format=json]**

 ```
   Displays information about a given target or config.
-The build build
+The build parameters
-  parameters will be taken for the build in the given <out_dir>.
+  will be taken for the build in the given <out_dir>.

   The <label or pattern> can be a target label, a config label, or a label
   pattern (see "gn help label_pattern").
 A label pattern will only match